Hengle/Folkvangr/README.md

 ## Game Development
 Full-time production would begin following the crowdfunding campaign, assuming that doesn’t fail dismally.

-If the campaign does reach the goal of $175,000-$450,000, a game would take two or more years to finish.
-Milestone markers and community updates would be set to occur at regular intervals during development.
+The crowdfunding goal is estimated around $8,000-35,000 to produce a trailer or alpha.
+The ultimate goal is to crowdfund the game in two or three incremental stretches.
+Each campaign will increase in funding scope according to how the development is  progressing, and what assets and features are being produced.
+Milestone markers and community updates would be scheduled to occur at regular intervals during development.
+A conservative estimate for a 7-10 person team producing a full game would cost in the range of $300,000-450,000+, and likely take two or more years to finish.

 The game will be an RPG with a narrative storyline and unique game mechanics.
 It will not be a full open world, but hopefully the budget will allow for some limited exploration.

 At this time, Unity is the preferred game engine.
 Other middleware options may be considered depending on the preferences of the technical director.
-It is best to avoid attempting to build a custom proprietary engine.
-The final decision will be determined before the crowdfunding campaign.
+The final decision on the game engine will be determined before the crowdfunding campaign.

 If the campaign doesn't meet the fundraising goal, efforts will be made to try and develop an animated short instead, which would clock in at around seven to twelve minutes.

+## Further Details and Application
+For more information, additional mockups and development files are being stored on GitHub.
+Contact: jcongerkallas1@gmail.com